Bhanditz/MVD-project/develop-mvd/INSTALL.md

 ##Installing Mirah

-First install rvm from rvm.io if you do not have it.
+First install rvm from [rvm.io](rvm.io) if you do not have it.

+You can skip the installation of gpg2 if you trust the distribution point of rvm.

 Then `rvm install jruby` and `rvm --default use jruby` to install jruby and make it your default ruby.